ricksr/FullThrottle_assignment/README.md

         endpoint : https://mt19cnvqh4.execute-api.us-east-1.amazonaws.com/prod/get-users?id=4

-        id = 4 is the arguement , which ie being queried to fetch the details related to that particular user
+        id = 4 is the arguement , which is being queried to fetch the details related to that particular user